mloberg/dotfiles/README.md

 > These are my dotfiles.
 There are many like it, but this one is mine.

 This is how I like my system.
 You have different tastes and preferences, so cloning this outright probably isn't what you want.
-However feel free to take and modify any part of it to fit your needs.
+Take and tweak from here to fit your needs.

 ## install